walmartdigital/kafka-autoconnector/README.md

 ## How to Specify a Connector

-Once the operator and the associated CRD is installed, you can specify a connector using the GenericAutoConnector CRD as follows:
+Once the operator and the GenericAutoConnector CRD is installed, you can specify a connector as follows:

 ```yaml
 apiVersion: skynet.walmartdigital.cl/v1alpha1